 This article is meant to be used as a guideline for tests that you should be running when optimizing your shopping cart for better conversions.

-The key word here is test.
+The keyword here is test.
 All the strategies illustrated below have proven successful in different scenarios.
-Some of our vendors have seen increases in their conversion rate by adhering to one, two, or more of these practices, but only after investing time in testing multiple variations and tailoring the strategies below to their own industry, market and target audience.
+Some of our merchants have seen increases in their conversion rate by adhering to one, two, or more of these practices, but only after investing time in testing multiple variations and tailoring the strategies below to their own industry, market, and target audience.

-Having said that, we encourage you to analyze the tactics explained below and test any of them on your own terms.
-We’d love to learn the impact any of these have on your conversion rate, so if you find a specific strategy that works for you, don’t hesitate to let us in on it.
-Drop us a line and maybe we can help you optimize even further!
+We encourage you to analyze the tactics explained below and test any of them on your own terms.
+We’d love to learn the impact any of these have on your conversion rate, so if you find a specific strategy that works for you, don’t hesitate to let us in on it and maybe we can help you optimize even further!

 Use easily understandable error messages.
 Display only coherent error info and actionable remedies capable of helping shoppers resolve the issue.
 Provide visually distinctive cues when errors are generated and when they’re resolved.
-Most importantly, don’t blame your shoppers, and use friendly and customer centric instructions to help them correct the errors.
+Most importantly, don’t blame your shoppers, and employ friendly and customer-centric instructions to help them correct the errors.